Controlled Tension Forecasting: Quantifying Cross-Probe Biases in $\omega_0\omega_a$CDM: Forecasting Framework

 \subsubsection{Hybrid injections}

-Some realistic scenarios require combining data-level and prior-level offsets.
+Some scenarios of interest are represented more naturally by combining data-level and prior-level offsets.
 Typical examples include a higher SNe-inferred $H_0$ induced by $\Delta M$ together with CMB priors preferring a lower $H_0$, or BAO distance calibrations shifted by $\Delta r_d$ while CMB keeps the fiducial $r_d$.
-Hybrid schemes emulate multi-probe inconsistencies linked to distinct physical quantities.
+Within the present setup, such hybrid schemes provide a simple way to represent multi-probe inconsistencies linked to different physical quantities.